plabayo/tokio-graceful/README.md

 - the check of whether or not the app can shut down typically is locked until the shutdown signal was received and all (strong) guards were dropped.

-This crate is written in 100% safe Rust code.

 ## Index

 - [Examples](#examples): quick overview of how to use this crate;